wearefuturegov/ofsted-feed/README.md

 #### OFTSED_CERTIFICATE

-The public key, in pem format, of the certificate provided to you by Ofsted, e.g.:
+The certificate, in pem format, provided to you by Ofsted, e.g.:

     Bag Attributes
         localKeyID: 00 00 00 00